Food Industry: Integrating UV-C Hygiene

 Sources

-- EU Directive 1999/2/EC (framework) and 1999/3/EC (implementing positive list), via EUR-Lex
+- EU Directive 1999/2/EC (framework) and 1999/3/EC (implementing positive list for ionising radiation), via EUR-Lex

-- US FDA — Juice HACCP, 21 CFR Part 120, Subpart B "Pathogen Reduction"
+- US FDA — 21 CFR 179.39 "Ultraviolet radiation for the processing and treatment of food"; Juice HACCP, 21 CFR Part 120, Subpart B "Pathogen Reduction"

 - German Federal Office of Consumer Protection and Food Safety (BVL) — report on irradiated food (LFGB §8, Lebensmittelbestrahlungsverordnung)